inoxlang/inox/README.md

 ```

 > Note: The default [Content Security Policy](./docs/builtins.md#httpcsp) returned by the HTTP server (header) is very strict by default.

+### HTMX Integration

+Server-side components can currently be written using [HTMX](https://htmx.org/) (see [frontend development](./docs/frontend-development.md)).
+In the near future HTMX will be integrated in order to improve [user experience](./docs/frontend-development.md#htmx-integrations) and [performance](./docs/frontend-development.md#server-side-optimizations).

+Also I am working on a small library to allow easy development of client-side components written in JS (see [frontend development](./docs/frontend-development.md)).

 ### Transactions & Effects (WIP)